These links jump directly to the specified sections:

 Changing a Purchase Order

 A purchase order which has been dispatched to the supplier can only be changed by a change order transaction in the financial system.
 Procurement Specialists issue change orders for dispatched orders up to $50,000.
 If the original order was $50,000 or more or the changed amount will be at $50,000 or more, the department requests Purchasing Services do the change order in the financial system.

 There are two parts to receiving at the University; the department physically receives the goods, or the service is provided.
 Departments are responsible for electronically documenting receipt of purchases from external suppliers in the financial system.
 A receipt transaction is entered into the financial system to authorize the voucher to be paid.

 The receipt must refer to the purchase order to authorize payment.
-No receiving transaction is necessary for goods received from University Stores, or Internal Service Organizations (ISOs) or purchases on the Non-PO Related Payments List.
+No receiving transaction is necessary for goods received from U Market, or Internal Service Organizations (ISOs) or purchases on the Non-PO Related Payments List.

 Upon Receipt of Goods